All Episodes

 They have to go out and make the media happy, make the media like them.

-They have to show up at clubs at two o'clock in the morning so it looks like they're hip.
+They have to show up at clubs at 2 o'clock in the morning so it looks like they're hip.

-That's gotta be a heck of a life to really have to every day care what the national inquirer may say about you.
+That's got to be a heck of a life to really have to every day care what the National Inquirer may say about you.

 Fortunately, that is not me.